-The Neuropathology Core of the Layton Center for Aging and Alzheimer's Disease Center is dedicated to studying, through autopsy, the brains of individuals who have been followed longitudinally in the Oregon Alzheimer's Disease Center Clinical Core.
-The focus of the core is threefold:
+The Neuropathology Core at the Layton Aging & Alzheimer's Disease Center is dedicated to studying, through autopsy, the brains of individuals who have been followed longitudinally in the Oregon Alzheimer's Disease Center Clinical Core.

-- From a research perspective, we support scientific efforts by collecting, storing and distributing samples of well-prepared brain tissue.
-We also provide neuropathologic data from longitudinally characterized patients with mild cognitive impairment/dementia as well as non-cognitively impaired control individuals.
+- We support scientific investigations by collecting, storing and distributing samples of well-prepared brain tissue.
+We also provide neuropathologic data from longitudinally characterized patients with mild cognitive impairment/dementia as well as non-impaired control individuals.

-- From a teaching perspective, we train and mentor individuals in the current methods of neuropathological classification of neurodegenerative diseases and age-related changes.
+- We train and mentor individuals in the current methods of neuropathological classification of neurodegenerative diseases and age-related changes.
 These students come from the basic sciences as well as pathology, neurology, psychology, and psychiatry.

 For further information about the Neuropathology Core, please contact Dr. Randy Woltjer at firstname.lastname@example.org or 503 494-8276.